twinnydotdev/twinny/README.md

 Interested in contributing?
 Reach out on [Twitter](https://x.com/rjmacarthy), describe your changes in an issue, and submit a PR when ready.
 Twinny is open-source under the MIT license.
 See the [LICENSE](https://github.com/rjmacarthy/twinny/blob/master/LICENSE) for more details.

+## Support Twinny

+Thanks for using Twinny!

+This project is and will always be free and open source.
+If you find it helpful, please consider showing your appreciation with a small donation <3

+Bitcoin: `1PVavNkMmBmUz8nRYdnVXiTgXrAyaxfehj`

 ## Disclaimer

 Twinny is actively developed and provided "as is".
 Functionality may vary between updates.